danaalkalali/myjob/popstructure.md

 ## 2. Kinship matrix

+Now we can use the plink files to generate the kinship matrix.

 `plink --bfile plinkfilename --make-rel square --out filename_ofyourchoice `

 ## 3. Frequency file

+Now the allele frequency file.

 `plink --bfile plinkfilename --freq --out filename_ofyourchoice `
 Note that this is different than --maf because we are generating a frequency file, which is passive, not filtering out variants based on the minor allele frequency, which is active.

+Now we have our PLINK files that are needed for EmmaX later.
+Next, let's make the fastStructure population structure file.

 ## Preparing the fastStructure input VCF

 ### 1. Filtering out non-synonymous SNPs
+We will use the raw VCF again in SnpEff.
 We first remove non-synonymous SNPs.
 This is important for population structure analysis because non-synonymous SNPs are under a lot of selective pressure and are therefore not truly represenative of the ancestry but rather adaptation.

 First, we annotate our VCFs with SnpEff for functional annotations (synonymous, non-synonymous, etc.)